josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Yes, I heard about your sister.
 I don't know much more than you; her mission is classified above my clearance.

-I can tell you she was on an active mission, but Grace Patton and the crew of the IEE Bishop are considered missing in action now.
+I can tell you she was on an active mission, but Grace and the crew of the IEE Bishop are considered missing in action now.

 I'm sorry.
 I know you two were close.